Code-Institute-Submissions/deano98-milestone-fitness-ms5_MayResub/README.md

 The app will take your details and calculate the amount of calories you should consume for what you want to achieve.
 A range of recipes will be offered which will be tailored to you and your goals, you will also be given a training routine which will go hand in hand with your nutrition plan and boost your progress!

+# UX

+## Strategy

+Target audience:

+  * 18 - 55 year olds
+  * People who want to lose weight
+  * People who want to improve their fitness

+What do users want from the site:

+  * Easy to use website which is easy to navigate
+  * Ability to subscribe to reap the benefits of the website
+  * Account functionality to track progress of weight loss
+  * Simple meal plans
+  * Workouts that can be done at home

+The website will offer all of these features once subscribed, the subscription process will be quick and painless.

+I will assume that the site will be visited by people on mobile, tablets and laptops.
+The website will have to be responsive to allow for a pleasant user experience on all devices.

 # User Stories

+## Core Functionality:

-* As a site user I want to be able to easily register so that I can have my own profile
+  * As a user I wish to be able to easily navigate througout the site
+  * As a user I want to see all of the websites key information on the homepage
+  * As a user I can visit the website on any kind of device with a similar experience
-* As a site user I want to be able to easily log in or log out to access my profile
+  * As a user I wish to be able to easily create an account on the website

+## Subscribing

+  * As a user I'd like to be able easily subscribe to the website
-* As a site user I want to be able to easily subscribe to use all of the tools the site offers
+  * As a user I want to be able to easily see all of the features that come with a subscription

-* As a subscriber I'd like to get nutrition and exercise plans tailored to me so that I can achieve my fitness goals more efficiently
+  * As a user I would like to easily be able to cancel my subscription at any time.

+## Profile

-* As a subscriber I want to be able to write a testimonial share my progress with fellow subscibers to help motivate others and myself
+  * As a subscriber I want to be able to see all of my details on a profile page.
-* As a subscriber I'd like to be able to edit / delete my testimonial if I ever need to
+  * As a subscriber I would like to be able to track my weight loss progress.
-* As a subscriber I want to be able to track my progress from when I first joined the site
+  * As a subscriber I'd like to have access to a range of workouts I can do at home

+## Nutrition

 # Features